 One of key roles of the Assembly, in addition to approximation of national legislation with the EU acquis, is to review and verify this alignment.
-The structure in charge of approximation of legislation with the acquis consists of the Directorate of Legal Services and Approximation of Legislation and the Assembly Committee on European Integration, the latter reviewing alignment with the acquis of each law adopted by the Assembly.
+The structure in charge of approximation of legislation with the acquis consists of the Directorate of Legal Services and Approximation of Legislation and the Assembly

+Committee on European Integration, the latter reviewing alignment with the acquis of each law adopted by the Assembly.
 This Directorate and the Committee review not only the texts of draft-laws, but also amendments made by the functional committees, or by MPs, ensuring their alignment with EU legal acts.

-Kosovo is a voluntary country in adopting the Resolution No. 06-R-001 on Sustainable Development Goals (SDGs) and also on the establishment of the Council for Sustainable Development.
-The 2030 Agenda for

-Sustainable Development and the National Development Strategy 2016-2021 provide the main framework for the Council's activities.
-The Council aims to bring together parliamentarians and other institutional representatives, international organisations and civil society organisations, to coordinate for common action in achieving, implementing and monitoring the Sustainable Development Goals.
-The Council is composed of MPs, representatives from the administration, civil society, OPM, KAS and representatives of international organisations.
+Kosovo has voluntarily adopted the Resolution No. 06-R-001 on Sustainable Development Goals (SDGs) and also on the establishment of the Council for Sustainable Development.
+The 2030 Agenda for Sustainable Development and the National Development Strategy 2016-2021 provide the main framework for the Council's activities.
+The Council has managed to set targets for each parliamentary committee and through cooperation with parliamentarians and other institutional representatives, international organisations and civil society organisations, are coordinating in implementing and monitoring the Sustainable Development Goals.
+The Assembly is preparing for the first plenary session "Development Agenda 2030", and also, in cooperation with KAS, is preparing for the establishment of a statistics centre to provide easy access to MPs in overseeing and following the 2030 agenda.
+The council is composed of MPs, representatives from the administration, civil society, OPM, KAS, Association of Kosovo Municipalities and representatives of international organisations.